Sunflowersmile/scripts/README.md

 # scripts
-some scripts for promoting efficiency.
+Some scripts for promoting efficiency.

+## localIP
+This file will read your local ip and output the local ip to the clipboard.